thephpleague/uri/components/query.md

 $query->keys('gweta'); //return [];
 ~~~

-The methods returns all the parameter names, but if you supply an argument, only the parameter names whose value equals the argument are returned.
+By default, the method returns all the keys names, but if you supply a value, only the keys whose value equals the value are returned.

-If you want to be sure that a parameter name exists before using it you can do so using the `Query::hasKey` method which returns `true` if the submitted parameter name exists in the current object.
+The `Query::haskey` tells whether the submitted key exists in the current `Query` object.

 ~~~php
 <?php